eerkela/bertrand/docs/source/content/tutorial.rst

     >>> BFloat16Type.flyweights
     {'bfloat16': BFloat16Type()}

-Note that just because we inherited from AtomicType, the new type has not yet been added to :func:`resolve_type` or :func:`detect_type` operations.
+Note that just because we inherited from :class:`AtomicType`, the new type has not yet been added to :func:`resolve_type` or :func:`detect_type` operations.

 .. doctest::